ER-Visualizer/Visualizer/user_guide/docs/index.md

 4. For frequency columns, values must be: >= 0

 ## FAQ
-Everyone list out two  questions they remember Daniela had or would be commonly asked and add answers
+Everyone list out two  questions they remember Daniela had or would be commonly asked and add answers.

 * Q: Does the json in the custom JSON area update the doc
     * A: Yes, once you click Save
 * Q: Do the node id's have to be unique?
     * A: Yes
-* Q: What do the numbers on the squares represent ?
+* Q: What do the numbers on the squares represent?
     * A: The id of the patient, the squares are individual patients, and their color represents their acuity where red means actuity level 1 and acuity increases as the color gets lights so light red has a higher acuity than dark red.